bcgov/cas-ciip-portal/docs/developer-guide.md

 `make deploy_test_data` will drop the existing database if it exists and recreate it using the current deployment files.
 The script itself can be run from the ciip portal root directory with:
-  - `./.bin/deploy-data.sh -dev`: deploy just the data
+  - `./.bin/deploy-data.sh -dev`: deploy just the data to dev
-  - `./.bin/deploy-data.sh -p -dev`: revert & deploy with sqitch + deploy the data
+  - `./.bin/deploy-data.sh -p -dev`: revert & deploy with sqitch + deploy the data to dev
-  - `./.bin/deploy-data.sh -d -dev`: drop the databse, create the databse, deploy database entities with sqitch + deploy the data
+  - `./.bin/deploy-data.sh -d -dev`: drop the database, create the database, deploy database entities with sqitch + deploy the data to dev

 Run `./.bin/deploy-data.sh --help` to learn about available options.